judka-uriel/uriel-book/uriel_en.md

 Devarim [5:17](https://www.sefaria.org/Deuteronomy.5.17))

 This is the commandment that must be observed.
-All my life I have strived not to transgress this one of the most important commandments.
+All my life I have striven not to transgress this one of the most important commandments.
 I was friends with young women, but never permitted any violation of this commandment.

 <!-- In my class I was adored by the girls — my female classmates wouldn't leave